Jyoti-P-Das/Business-Analytics-Portfolio-PWC-Upgrad/04-Rsvp-movies-sql/04_README_RSVP.md

 | `role_mapping` | Maps movies to cast members with their role category |
 | `names` | Person details: directors, actors, and actresses |

-> Dataset is an upGrad educational resource.
-Your SQL file in `/queries` contains all queries with inline comments; `/results` contains the executive summary.

 ---

 ## 🔍 Analysis Performed